 Administrators Ramping Up Security Around Airport Perimeters

 The AP reporting, GAO report and scrutiny from Congress have all served to inspire TSA and airport administrators to review and enhance airport perimeter security.
 While the AP reports that TSA and airport administrators are withholding information about what new security measures are being taken to enhance perimeter airport security fencing development, those airport officials who have admitted to ramping up security report that the number of breaches at their airports have declined.

 Among airports that have reported reduced security breaches due to enhanced security measures are international airports in San Francisco, Miami and Las Vegas, all of which had been specifically identified by AP for numerous perimeter breaches.
-Administrators at these airports have not disclosed how much was spent nor what security enhancements were initiated, but we here at Guardian Booth would suggest that security at airports can definitely be improved with the installation of our airport guard booths can definitely lead to enhanced airport security.
+Administrators at these airports have not disclosed how much was spent nor what security enhancements were initiated, but we here at Guardian Booth would suggest that installation of our airport guard booths can definitely lead to enhanced airport security.

 Airport Security Booths Can Help Control Perimeter Access